-IMPORTANT: Always review your ballot before placing it in the tabulator or the return envelope, if voting by absentee ballot.
-Once your ballot is accepted in to the tabulator, or mailed in the case of absentees, the law says you have voted and cannot be issued another ballot in that Election.
+IMPORTANT: Always review your ballot before placing it in the tabulator or the return envelope, if voting by mail ballot.
+Once your ballot is accepted in to the tabulator, or mailed in the case of vote-by-mail ballots, the law says you have voted and cannot be issued another ballot in that Election.
 Florida law allows you up to three attempts to mark your ballot correctly.
 Ask for a replacement ballot if you make a mistake when marking your ballot.

 If you would like to work at the polls on Election Day, contact our office.
 For more details on being a pollworker click here.

 The Adopt-A-Precinct program is a community partnership that has been very successful in Orange County.
 Our office developed this program to give community groups a new way to serve while raising funds for their worthy causes.
 Visit our website for more information if your organization is interested in adopting a precinct for a future election.